Vila (fairy)

-The vila is mostly known among South Slavs, however, some variants are present in the mythology of West Slavs as well.
+The vila is mostly known among South Slavs; however, some variants are present in the mythology of West Slavs as well.
 Among Czechs, víla denotes a woodland spirit (15th century), and ancient place names such as Vilice near Tábor, Vilov near Domažlice, and Vilín near Sedlčany seem to indicate that she was known there as well.
 In the Chronicle of Dalimil (3, 53) vila is "fool" (as in Old Polish).
 In Russia, vile are mentioned in the 11th century, but there is doubt that they were truly a part of Russian folklore, and not just a literary tradition.
 There are common traits between the vile and the rusalki, and Schneeweis holds that they are identical.

 Etymology

 The etymology is unclear.
 Possible explanations are from the verb viti "to wind" and vichъrь "whirlwind"; or from vāyú- "air", ultimately from Proto-Indo-European u̯ēi̯o- "wind".

 Folkloric accounts

 According to Natalie Kononenko, the vilas are female spirits of nature, of an ambivalent relationship with humans.
 In fairy tales, they may act with malice towards them (killing people, destroying crops), but may also help the hero by giving him magical objects and mounts.
 They may also show warrior-like qualities.

-Among South Slavs, vile are portrayed as beautiful women with long blonde hair.
 There are three kinds, those living on land and in forests (zagorkinje, pozemne vile), water nymphs (brodarice, povodne vile), and cloud or air nymphs (vile oblakinje, zračne vile).
 They appear as swans, falcons, horses, or wolves; cloud nymphs appear as a whirlwind.
 At night, they roam the clouds emitting a terrible noise of pipes and drums.
 Anyone who calls them becomes stiff and moves only with difficulty.
 He is stricken by disease and dies within a year or two.

 Vile like to ride horses or stags, they go hunting, dance in a circle dance (vilino kolo, Bulgarian: samodivski igriška) and seek the love of handsome strong men, assisting them against their enemies.
 Their fondness for fighting is reminiscent of the teutonic Valkyrie and is unique in Slavic mythology.
 They possess supernatural powers and are able in the art of healing.
 They build splendid castles at the edges of clouds.
 They confuse men's spirits with their arrows.
 They steal children and substitute them with changelings.
 In Slovakia, vile are the restless souls of deceased girls who lure young men into a deadly circle dance.

-In Serbian epic poetry, every hero has a vila as an elective or blood sister (posestrima).
+In Croatian and Serbian epic poetry, many heroes have a vila as an elective or blood sister (posestrima).
 The best known is Ravijojla, a name probably derived from Raphael.
 Girls can also have vile as blood sisters, and may ask them to improve one's beauty or to protect a distant lover.